angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ```

 Once the App launches click on the Login button.
-You should get the facebook pop-up window.
+You should get the Facebook pop-up window.
 Enter your credentials.
 On successful authentication, you should see your Facebook Display name and profile picture on your screen.